On the 23rd of May Sarah returned to Sheffield to attend the wedding of a friend from Uni.

 Sunday saw Father’s day coincide with Nan’s birthday.
 We celebrated both at the Cinnamon Lounge on Northampton Road (in the light of recent events I think it should be re-named Tiger’s Way!)
 Excellent Indian food, we have been before and should go more often.
 Afterwards, we went to the Fernie Hunt Open Day in Great Bowden.
 There was plenty to see and do of a rustic nature.
 We watched birds of prey fly (one didn’t come back), stroked a million loudly baying foxhounds and slowly went deaf.
 Laughed at Terriers racing each other to catch a lure pulled along by bicycle power.
 Bought Joules wellies.
 Hooked ducks.
 Shot targets and ate ice cream (I missed out on the latter!)

-Other news: Jamie’s ex-girlfriend Harley ran her car into a brick wall at 50mph in Husbands Bosworth.
-She was in hospital for a couple of weeks and was quite poorly.
-Jamie visited her a couple of times in hospital and last weekend went over for Sunday lunch with the family.
+Other news: Jamie’s ex-girlfriend Harley ran her car into a brick wall at 50mph in Husband’s Bosworth.
+She was in the hospital for a couple of weeks and was quite poorly.
+Jamie visited her a couple of times in the hospital and last weekend went over for Sunday lunch with the family.

 Charlotte has been bitten by the garden bug.
-She has turned her front and back garden into little oases of peace and tranquility, no mean feat with two little plant destroying menaces for children.
+She has turned her front and back garden into little oases of peace and tranquillity, no mean feat with two little plant-destroying menaces for children.
 She has branched out into the allotment and tidy little rows of vegetables are starting to appear.
-I guess her worst nightmares are now centered around weeds!!!!
+I guess her worst nightmares are now centred around weeds!!!!
 A shed has now appeared to store away the tools, but I suspect it is where the menaces will get locked away when plants are threatened.

 Peter and I have (under Charlotte’s instructions) been building her chicken run and coop.
 It is now fox proof, badger proof and child proof.
-Time will tell if it is Dalek proof!
-Rumour has it that razor wire and a pen roof is wanted to prevent low flying dragons from scooping up helpless chicks.
+Time will tell if it is Dalek-proof!
+Rumour has it that razor wire and a pen roof are wanted to prevent low-flying dragons from scooping up helpless chicks.
 We shall see.